'They did their bit' - Remembering the Gypsies and Travellers who served in the forces

 Samuel White

 Betty Billington: “Samuel White is the son of Isaac White.
 Both served their country.
 Samuel was in the navy in the Second World War and he served for a while on HMS Winchester.
-One the other ships Samuel served on was torpedoed and he was in the water a long time before being rescued, he lost a lot of friends.
+One of the other ships Samuel served on was torpedoed and he was in the water a long time before being rescued, he lost a lot of friends.
 Nine years he served in the Navy.
 Samuel is another one we are looking for more details on.”

 HMS Winchester